cockroachdb/docs/cockroachcloud/cmek.md

 For multi-region clusters, a different store key is used for each region, to protect the data key for that region.
 You specify the store key when you add the region to the cluster.

-When you enable CMEK on a multi-region cluster, you must use the [Cloud API](/docs/cockroachcloud/cloud-api.html) to specify the CMEK for that region, providing the key's type, URI, and the IAM role that grants the cluster the ability to encrypt and decrypt using the CMEK key.
+When you enable CMEK on a multi-region cluster, you must use the [Cloud API](/docs/cockroachcloud/cloud-api.html) to specify the CMEK for each region.
 You can use a separate CMEK key for each of a cluster's regions, or you can use the same CMEK key for all regions.
 You can use the same CMEK key or set of keys to protect multiple clusters, or you can use unique keys for each region of each cluster.
 For keys stored in AWS KMS, [multi-region](https://docs.aws.amazon.com/kms/latest/developerguide/multi-region-keys-overview.html) keys are supported.
 IAM roles in AWS are account-level objects, so the same IAM role can be used with CMEK keys in multiple regions.

 .. note:: Protecting only some of a cluster's regions with CMEK is not supported.
 Enabling CMEK on an existing multi-region cluster is also not supported.